Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Experiments

-To demonstrate the potential advantages of OIR policy gradient methods over vanilla methods in sparse-reward settings, we conducted two different sets of experiments on gridworld environments of varying complexity.
-In the first set of experiments, we compared tabular implementations of IDAC and vanilla AC on three relatively small gridworlds.
-For the second set of experiments we compared a neural network version of IDAC with the A2C, DQN, and PPO algorithms on a larger, more complex gridworld.
+\newstuff{ The experimental results presented in this section demonstrate that, when the reward signal is sparse, OIR methods can lead to improved performance when compared with vanilla RL methods.
+These results provide empirical support to the study of the OIR as an important and useful RL objective, and are meant to be viewed as auxiliary to the purely theoretical results presented above.
+To demonstrate the advantages of OIR policy gradient methods over vanilla methods in such settings, we conducted two different sets of experiments on gridworld environments of varying complexity.
+In the first set of experiments, discussed in \S\ref{subsec:tabular_experiments}, we compared tabular implementations of IDAC and vanilla AC on three relatively small gridworlds.
+For the second set of experiments, which are discussed in \S\ref{subsec:nn_experiments}, we compared a neural network version of IDAC with the A2C, DQN, and PPO algorithms on a larger, more complex gridworld.
 All the environments that we considered emit sparse reward signals in the sense that the majority of costs convey no information about the central task of finding the goal state.
-Specific details regarding the costs are discussed below.
+Specific details regarding the environments and algorithm implementations are provided in \S\ref{subsec:environments} and \S\ref{subsec:implementation}, respectively.
 On all four gridworlds, OIR policy gradient methods outperform the vanilla RL methods that we tested.
 We interpret this as illustrating that algorithms minimizing the OIR fall back to maximizing the useful alternative objective $H(d_{\theta})$, representing coverage of the state space, when reward signals are sparse.
 This contrasts with vanilla methods, which focus on a single objective, $J(\theta)$, and can consequently converge in the sparse-reward setting to suboptimal policies before the state space has been sufficiently explored.

-\subsubsection{Environments}
+\subsection{Environments}

 Each gridworld is composed of an $n \times m$ grid of states, $\mathcal{S} = \{0, \ldots, n - 1\} \times \{0, \ldots, m - 1\}$, along with a designated start state $s_{\text{start}}$, designated goal state $s_{\text{goal}}$, and a set $B \subset \mathcal{S}$ of blocked states which the agent is not permitted to enter.
 Episodes are of fixed length $K$, and the agent begins each episode in state $s_{\text{start}}$.
 In a given state $s = (i, j)$, the agent chooses an action $a \in \{ \text{stay}, \text{ up}, \text{ down}, \text{ left}, \text{ right} \}$.
 The agent then attempts to move in the direction corresponding to the action selected: if the selected action would move the agent off the grid or into a blocked state, the agent remains in $s$; otherwise, the agent moves into (or remains in) the state corresponding to the action selected.
 For example, if $a = \text{up}$ is chosen, the agent attempts to move to state $s' = (i, j - 1)$.
 If $s'$ is off the grid (i.e. $j - 1 < 0$) or $s' \in B$, the agent remains in $s$.
 Otherwise, the agent transitions to $s'$.
 Finally, let $\mathcal{A}(s)$ denote the set of all actions at $s$ that do not lead off the grid or into a blocked state; the cost function is then given by: